Our UK-wide ovarian cancer research programme is open for applications. Outline proposals are invited for submission by 12pm on Friday 28 May 2021.

 - The principal investigator must be resident in the UK, and the project and employment must also take place in the UK.

-- The award cannot be used to fund principal or co-investigator salaries.
+- The award can't be used to fund principal or co-investigator salaries.

-- The award cannot be used to fund a PhD student.
+- The award can't be used to fund a PhD student.

-- This award can be used for projects with or without associated salary costs.
+- The award can be used for projects with or without associated salary costs.

-- This award can be used for joint funding larger projects providing our standard conditions of grant are not breached.
+- The award can be used for joint funding larger projects providing our standard conditions of grant aren't breached.

 - Applications will be judged on scientific merit and compliance with our published research strategy.